 This programme takes a critical political ecology frame and examines environmental policy and its intersections with development from a social justice angle.
-It is taught and convened by leading political ecologists and offers a critical analysis of key issues including water, climate, fisheries, agricultural production, biodiversity, conflicts and energy supply.
+It is taught and convened by leading political ecologists and offers a critical analysis of key issues including water, forestry, climate, fisheries, agricultural production, biodiversity, conflicts and energy supply.

 The masters asks important questions including:

-- How does the environment Intersect with global poverty, wealth and questions of inequality?
+- How does the environment intersect with global poverty, wealth and questions of inequality?

 - Can Carbon trading offer a solution to managing climate change?

 - How does access to water intersect with dynamics of wealth and poverty?

 - Is wildlife conservation implicated in social injustices?

 - What role can and do environmental movements play in development?

 - Is there a link between environmental change and violent conflict?

 - What is the political ecology of forests?